Menu

 Owned By: Town of Hanover

-Shingle Mill Brook flows through this North Hanover property, which features more than a mile of trails through woods and red maple swamp.
-About 10 acres total, with two drumlin hills and some spectacular beech trees!
+The Shingle Mill Brook Trail in North Hanover extends for more than a mile through woods and red maple swamp.
+The 10-acre property features two drumlin hills and some spectacular beech trees!

 Features